Discover What Our Customers

 - What mortgage lending you already have.

 - Your other debts, assets and tax liabilities.

 - What rental income your property portfolio is expected to generate.

 - Other revenue streams.

-Another lender might reject the same application if they have stricter criteria.
+Another buy-to-let portfolio mortgage lender might reject the same application if they have stricter criteria.